Xilinx/inference-server/docs/dependencies.rst

 PyPI
 ^^^^

-The following packages (and any dependencies) are installed in the Xilinx Inference Server dev container from the Python Package Index (PyPI) using ``pip``.
+The following packages (and any dependencies) are installed in the AMD Inference Server dev container from the Python Package Index (PyPI) using ``pip``.

 .. csv-table::
     :header: Name,Version,License,Usage